ProtractorNinja/SPARC-sublime/README.md

 # SPARC Syntax for Sublime Text 2

-Provides SPARC assembly language syntax highlighting, as well as a few snippets.
+This package provides SPARC assembly language syntax highlighting, as well as a few code snippets.

-Though SPARC is fairly uncommon, it is still used as a teaching language in some universities (including my own up until Fall 2013).
-Writing SPARC without syntax highlighting is a horror that no mortal should have to endure.
+Although SPARC is fairly uncommon in practice, it is still used as a teaching language in some universities.
+Writing SPARC without syntax highlighting is a horror that no mortal need endure.

+Hilariously, my SPARC class was the final SPARC course my university offered before switching to x86.
+I hope that other students find this more useful than my classmates will.

 ## Installation

-### Downloading the files
+### Getting the files

+The easiest way to install SPARC-sublime is via the package control plugin... or will be, once my pull request is accepted.
+In the meantime, follow the instructions below.

 Navigate to your Sublime Text 2 `Packages` directory in your terminal...